Shumate and McNeese host Incarnate Word - WTOP News

 Lake Charles, Louisiana; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: McNeese hosts the Incarnate Word Cardinals after Christian Shumate scored 21 points in McNeese’s 79-78 victory against the New Orleans Privateers.
+BOTTOM LINE: McNeese takes on the Incarnate Word Cardinals after Christian Shumate scored 21 points in McNeese’s 79-78 win against the New Orleans Privateers.

-The Cowboys have gone 4-7 in home games.
-McNeese averages 13.9 turnovers per game and is 5- when it has fewer turnovers than its opponents.
+The Cowboys are 4-7 in home games.
+McNeese is 3-4 in games decided by 3 points or fewer.

-The Cardinals have gone 5-8 against Southland opponents.
-Incarnate Word is seventh in the Southland with 21.1 defensive rebounds per game led by Niki Krause averaging 3.3.
+The Cardinals are 5-8 in Southland play.
+Incarnate Word ranks ninth in the Southland with 11.8 assists per game led by Niki Krause averaging 3.0.

-Jonathan Cisse is averaging 15.2 points for the Cardinals.
-Trey Miller is averaging 10.7 points over the last 10 games for Incarnate Word.
+Brandon Swaby is averaging 7.8 points for the Cardinals.
+Jonathan Cisse is averaging 15.8 points over the last 10 games for Incarnate Word.

 LAST 10 GAMES: Cowboys: 2-8, averaging 69.4 points, 29.5 rebounds, 10.8 assists, 6.6 steals and 2.3 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 75.0 points per game.